Skip to main content

 Conservation And Sustainability

 Montagne d'Ambre faces pressure from encroachment of surrounding agricultural communities and illegal charcoal production on its margins.
 The humid forest is surrounded by a degraded landscape, making the park a biological island dependent on its internal diversity for long-term conservation.
 Community conservation programmes focus on buffer zone reforestation and providing livelihood alternatives to charcoal and illegal timber.
 The park's high visitor numbers from Antsiranana generate significant fees supporting management.
-Reptile collection for the international pet trade threatens endemic gecko and chameleon populations.
+Reptile collection for the international pet trade threatens endemic chameleon populations.

 Visitor Ratings